l5d1l5/expected-land-use-change/README.md

 #### Code
 In this initial release, this code summarizes the threat facing L3 ecoregions.
 The script ["threatCalc.py"](https://github.com/usgs-bis/expected-land-use-change/blob/master/threatCalc.py) is an arcpy script that calculates the area of each threat class within each L3 ecoregion.
 Alternatively, a different shapefile or zone raster could be used in place of the L3 ecoregion boundaries to summarize the threat data at a user's desired geography. "threatCalc.py" simply summarizes the threat witin an area; to go beyond and understand the threat to ecological systems, the script "ecolSysThreatCalc.py" determines where the expected land use change will displace ecosystems at the ecological systems classification layer within each L3 ecoregion.

+A Jupyter Notebook file (methodsNotebook) also explains each step and walks through this analysis, illustrating results (link to jupyter file methodsNotebook).

 #### Dependencies
 The "threaCalc.py" and "ecolSysThreatCalc.py" scripts were written using Python 2.7 and arcpy 10.5.1.
 Future releases will use open source software.